mcivetti/bash-scripts/README.md

-# bash-scripts
+# wp-cli-bash-scripts
-These are a few handy bash scripts that I've put together over time.
+These are a few handy bash scripts that leverage the wp cli.